Japan's Emperor Naruhito, PM Kishida may attend Queen Elizabeth's funeral -media | Politics

 Japan's Emperor Naruhito, PM Kishida may attend Queen Elizabeth's funeral -media

-The Emperor had been invited to Britain by Queen Elizabeth in 2020, but the trip was postponed due to the pandemic, according to media.
-Kishida is considering attending the Queen's funeral before visiting New York for the United Nations General Assembly later this month, TV Asahi reported on Saturday.
+Queen Elizabeth, who visited Japan in 1975 to meet then-Emperor Hirohito, made a "great contribution" towards strengthening Japan's ties with Britain, Kishida said on Friday.
+Also offering condolences, Naruhito, who studied at Oxford University in the 1980s, was "deeply saddened" by the queen's death, the Imperial Household Agency said.

-Japan's Emperor Naruhito is planning to attend the funeral of Britain's Queen Elizabeth, while Prime Minister Fumio Kishida may also attend, Japanese media reported.

-For Emperor Naruhito, it would be his first overseas trip since acceding to the throne in May 2019.
-Empress Masako has also expressed a wish to attend and the Japanese government is arranging their trip, NTV, TBS and other media said on Friday, citing government sources.
-The Emperor had been invited to Britain by Queen Elizabeth in 2020, but the trip was postponed due to the pandemic, according to media.
+Japan's Emperor Naruhito plans to attend the funeral of Britain's Queen Elizabeth, while Prime Minister Fumio Kishida may also attend, Japanese media said.
+It would be Naruhito's first overseas trip since acceding to the throne in May 2019.
+Empress Masako has also expressed a wish to attend, and the Japanese government is arranging their trip, NTV, TBS and other media said on Friday, citing government sources.

+The British royals and Japan's imperial family have longstanding ties.
+The emperor had been invited to Britain by the queen in 2020, but the trip was postponed due to the pandemic.
+Queen Elizabeth, who visited Japan in 1975 to meet then-Emperor Hirohito, made a "great contribution" towards strengthening Japan's ties with Britain, Kishida said on Friday.

-Emperor Naruhito, who studied at Oxford University in the 1980s, was "deeply saddened" by the passing of Queen Elizabeth and offered condolences, the government's Imperial Household Agency said later in the day.
+Also offering condolences, Naruhito, who studied at Oxford University in the 1980s, was "deeply saddened" by the queen's death, the Imperial Household Agency said.
+Masako also studied at Oxford.
+The emperor and empress went into three days of mourning on Friday as they were feeling "deep grief and heartfelt condolences", the agency announced.

 It is rare for a Japanese emperor to attend a royal funeral overseas.
-In 1993, former Emperor Akihito, now emperor emeritus, attended the state funeral of King Baudouin of Belgium with then-Empress Michiko, according to Kyodo news.
+In 1993, then-Emperor Akihito, now emperor emeritus, attended the state funeral of King Baudouin of Belgium with then-Empress Michiko.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)